-Members will note that representations from local residents have been made.
-In terms of those issues raised, all statutory consultees are satisfied that there are no matters that have not been satisfactorily addressed or cannot otherwise be satisfied by way of condition.
+Members will note that no representations from local residents have been received.
+All statutory consultees, with the exception of the Environment Agency at the time of writing this report, are satisfied that there are no matters that have not been satisfactorily addressed or cannot otherwise be satisfied by way of condition.